-\zfr{fig4}B\I{(iii)} considers a further 10-fold increase in MW power (regime \T{III}).
-Here a rightward shift in $\xo_{\R{opt}}$ is clearly evident with increasing optical power, and spin-ratchet operation is rapid, evidenced by the increased slope in \zfr{fig5}C\T{(III)}.
+\zfr{fig4}\I{(iii)} considers a further 10-fold increase in MW power (regime \T{III}).
+Here a rightward shift in $f_{\R{opt}}$ is clearly evident with increasing optical power, and spin-ratchet operation is rapid, evidenced by the increased slope in \zfr{fig5}(c)\T{(III)}.
 Higher $\xn_r$ allows faster sweeps due to weaker adiabaticity constraints, and $\xn_e$ can be simultaneously boosted to increase the rate of source $e$-polarization, yielding a \I{lockstep} $\xk_e\tm\xk_r$ increase in hyperpolarization rate.
-The concomitant signal increase is evident in \zfr{fig5}A-B. We also note that the resulting maximal rates $\xo_{\R{opt}}{\app}0.65$kHz approach, and potentially exceed, the thermal rate $T_{1e}^{-1}{\sim} 0.2$kHz~\cite{Jarmola21} expected in this sample.
+The concomitant polarization increase is evident in \zfr{fig5}(a)-(b).
+We also note that the resulting maximal rates $f_{\R{opt}}{\app}0.65$kHz approach, and potentially exceed, the thermal rate $T_{1e}^{-1}{\sim} 0.2$kHz~\cite{Jarmola21} expected in this sample.

 One might expect that a further increase in MW power will continue to yield such gains.
-This is shown in simulations in \zfr{fig5}D where we model direct $e{\rt}n$ polarization transfer without spin diffusion.
-Interestingly, however, we experimentally observe that a subsequent increase in MW power to $\xn_r{=}$53W (regime \T{IV}) provides no significant increase in $\xo_{\R{opt}}$ (see \zfr{fig4}A-B\I{(iv)}).
-This is also reflected in \zfr{fig5}C, where $\xo_{\R{opt}}(\xn_e)$ manifests as a series of overlapping lines beyond $\xn_r{=}$7W.
-This plateauing of rates is also evident in \zfr{fig5}E. Correspondingly, the relative signal increase in \zfr{fig5}A-B begins to slow down (see \zfr{fig5}F).
-Overall this points to the presence of a third speed-limit, which we ascribe to be due to spin diffusion $\xk_d$.
+This is shown in simulations in \zfr{fig5}(d) where we model direct $e{\rt}n$ polarization transfer without spin diffusion.
+Interestingly, however, we experimentally observe that a subsequent increase in MW power to $\xn_r{=}$53W (regime \T{IV}) provides no significant increase in $f_{\R{opt}}$ (see \zfr{fig4}\I{(iv)}).
+This is also reflected in \zfr{fig5}(c), where $f_{\R{opt}}(\xn_e)$ manifests as a series of overlapping lines beyond $\xn_r{=}$7W.
+This plateauing of rates is also evident in \zfr{fig5}(e).
+Correspondingly, the relative polarization increase in \zfr{fig5}(a)-(b) begins to slow down (see \zfr{fig5}(f)).
+Overall this points to the presence of a third speed-limit, which we ascribe to spin diffusion $\xk_d$.
 Here polarization is rapidly transferred from the NV center to proximal $\Cs$ nuclei, but is limited in its ability to reach the bulk nuclei.
-Indeed, \zfr{fig5}B-C demonstrates that while $e$-polarization rates increase with $\xn_e$, nuclear spin injection is ultimately limited by spin diffusion.
+Indeed, \zfr{fig5}(b)-(c) demonstrates that while $e$-polarization rates increase with $\xn_e$, nuclear spin injection is ultimately limited by spin diffusion.
 As such, spin injection can be considered optimally rapid in this regime.